pyOpenSci/software-peer-review/software-peer-review-guide/author-guide.md

 Also check out the rest of our [Packaging Guide](https://www.pyopensci.org/python-package-guide), which may help answer some of your questions about packaging your code.

-**NOTE: we are currently updating our packaging guide and intend to add tutorials on python packaging.
+**NOTE: we are currently updating our packaging guide and intend to add tutorials on Python packaging.
 Please expect these resources to be online sometime by Spring, 2023.**
 ```

 ## 3. Is Your Package in Scope for pyOpenSci?